Natooz/MidiTok/docs/midi_tokenizer.rst

 Tokens and vocabulary
 ------------------------

+A token is a distinct element, part of a sequence of tokens.
+In natural language, a token can be a character, a subword or a word.
+A sentence can then be tokenized into a sequence of tokens representing the words and punctuation.
+For symbolic music, tokens can represent the values of the note attributes (pitch, valocity, duration) or time events.
+These are the "basic" tokens, that can be compared to the characters in natural language.
+With :ref:`Byte Pair Encoding (BPE)`, tokens can represent **successions** of these basic tokens.
 A token can take three forms, which we name by convention:

 * Token (``string``): the form describing it, e.g. *Pitch_50*.